 1996 Away Shirt

-You can also pick up the 1996-97 away shirt (above left) that was worn in the 1-1 draw, and subsequent defeat on penalties, to Germany in the 1996 European Championships semi final.
+You can also pick up the classic 1996-97 away shirt (above left) that was worn in the 1-1 draw, and subsequent defeat on penalties, to Germany in the 1996 European Championships semi-final.

 Two years after failing to qualify for the 1994 World Cup an England team featuring a mix of emerging young players, like Steve McManaman, Darren Anderton and Gary Neville, and seasoned veterans like Stuart Pearce, Paul Gascoigne and Tony Adams were again a penalty kick from making a major final.

-Euro 96 also saw Alan Shearer emerge as a genuinely world class centre-forward.
-Prior to tournament he had scored just five goals in 23 games and gone 12 games without a goal for England, 22 minutes into the tournament he broke that duck with a goal against Switzerland and ended up with five goals to be the top scorer in the competiton.
+Euro 96 also saw Alan Shearer emerge as a genuinely world-class centre-forward.
+Prior to tournament he had scored just five goals in 23 games and gone 12 games without a goal for England, 22 minutes into the tournament he broke that duck with a goal against Switzerland and ended up with five goals to be the top scorer in the competition.

 He went on to score 25 goals in his next 40 England games and ended his England career with 30 goals in 60 caps, putting him joint sixth on the top goalscorers list for the national team.

 We could have chosen 1966, but everyone knows what happened then, the Semi-Finals against Germany in 1990 and 1996 would be too heartbreaking, but this was one of the all-time great World Cup Quarter Finals, and after two penalties in Bobby Robson’s eight years as manager England suddenly get two in 22 minutes!